Dekeypetey40/Happy-Dog-Website/README.md

     - I solved this by compressing all of my image files.
   - My backgrounds on my homepage where getting cropped on the right side on mobile screens.
     - My footer was wider than the container for the rest of the page so I shrunk my footer to the same width.
+  - My images looked warped at certain screen widths.
+When I fixed that problem they became cropped in an unappealing way.
+    - I fixed this by shrinking the width of the entire gallery section at certain screen sizes.

   ***